roman-bushuiev/ProteinTTT/README.md

 # ================ TTT ================
 ttt_cfg = DEFAULT_ESMFOLD_TTT_CFG
-ttt_cfg.seed = 0  # Trying TTT with several different seeds may enable finding structure with higher pLDDT ttt_cfg.steps = 10
+ttt_cfg.steps = 10  # This is how you can modify config
 model = ESMFoldTTT.ttt_from_pretrained(model, esmfold_config=model.cfg)
 model.ttt(sequence)
 # =====================================